Pixdigit/pygame_sdl2/README.rst

 --------------

 Pygame_sdl2 builds and runs on Windows, Mac OS X, and Linux, with a useful subset of the pygame API working.
-While not as well documented, it has also run on Android, iOS, and inside the Chrome browser.
+While not as well documented, it can also run on Android, iOS, and inside the Chrome browser.
 The following modules have at least some implementation: